FrendsPlatform/FrendsTemplates/Templates/CRMs/Magento/Magento Order to Salesforce/long-description.md

 # Implementation and Usage Notes

 This template uses Salesforce queries to get information about orders, contacts and price books.
+Shipping and handling costs are not handled by this template.
 Process variables include credentials fields for both Salesforce and Magento.

 # Error Handling